vlang/vls/README.md

 ## Use " v run build.vsh gcc" if you're compiling VLS with GCC.
 v run build.vsh clang

-# The binary will be created in the `cmd/vls` subfolder by default.
+# The binary will be created in the current root directory `vls`.
 ```

 ## Setup / Usage